 Civic Innovation Jam

-Join us on Saturday, March 9th 2019 for Mayor Byron W. Brown's Civic Innovation Jam, a day dedicated to building a sustainable Buffalo with technology as part of Mayor Byron W. Brown's Civic Innovation Eco Challenge Powered By AT&T!
+Mayor Byron W. Brown's Civic Innovation Jam, a day dedicated to building a sustainable Buffalo with technology as part of Mayor Byron W. Brown's Civic Innovation Eco Challenge Powered By AT&T, was a success!

 This year, the Civic Innovation Eco Challenge will shine a light on how to make Buffalo a better and greener place to live, work, and play.
-Come together for this hands-on workshop to learn the details of the competition, brainstorm solutions, and learn how to best use technology to improve our local community for today and tomorrow.
-This will be an opportunity for those passionate about recycling and sustainability issues and those with advanced technical skills to come together to brainstorm potential technological solutions to real-world problems.
-Bring your ideas, meet like-minded people, develop valuable skills and form teams to enter the Eco Challenge!
+Participants came together for this hands-on workshop to learn the details of the competition, brainstorm solutions, and learn how to best use technology to improve our local community for today and tomorrow.
+This was an opportunity for those passionate about recycling and sustainability issues and those with advanced technical skills to come together to brainstorm potential technological solutions to real-world problems.

-Connect before, during and after the event by joining our Civic Innovation Eco Challenge Slack workspace!
+Connect after the event by joining our Civic Innovation Eco Challenge Slack workspace!

 Subscribe to Civic Innovation Eco Challenge e-mail updates by clicking here!